puribogdan/test_cases/README.md

 # Test Cases
-In this repository are some test case samples I've wrote
+In this repository are some test case samples I've wrote using TestLink